KARthiKReddY563/TCL-Workshop/README.md

 In this module, we will perform sub-task 2 which converts .csv file into format[1] and constraints.csv file into sdc format

 - First we need to create the variables using tcl script by reading the first column elemetns of openMSP430_design_details.csv file like DesingName, OutputDirectory etc...
-- Secondly, we need to check if the files / directory provided by user in a csv file ( second column) does exists or nots.
+- Secondly, we need to check if the files/directory provided by user in a csv file ( second column) does exists or nots.
 - Further, we need to read the constraints file for above and convert it into a SDC format which is acceptable for synthesis and PNR purposes.
 - Then we need to read all the files from "NetlistDirectory" i.e. all verilog files and write it in script for Yosys.
-- Lastly, we hgave to create a synthesis script and pass it Yosys tool.
+- Lastly, we have to create a synthesis script and pass it Yosys tool.

 #### Creatring variables from CSV file

-In this step, we will first convert the CSV file into matrix __m__ and then converts matrix __m__  into an array.
-By converting the csv file into array, we can access every cell by using TCL commands like __lindex__.
+In this step, we will first convert the CSV file into matrix object **m**  and then converts matrix object **m**  into an array.
+By converting the .csv file into array, we can access every cell by using TCL commands like **lindex**.
 The script mentioned below is used to covnert CSV file into array.

         set filename [lindex $argv 0]